Runtime Security Engine (RSE)

 The RSE ROM binary should be placed in RSE ROM at 0x11000000 and the host flash binary should be placed at the base of the host flash.
 For the TC platform, this is at 0x80000000.

 The RSE OTP must be provisioned.
-On a development platform with TFM_DUMMY_PROVISIONING enabled, BL1_1 expects provisioning bundles to be preloaded into SRAM.
-Preload encrypted_cm_provisioning_bundle_0.bin to the base of VM0, and encrypted_dm_provisioning_bundle.bin to the base of VM1.
+On a development platform with TFM_DUMMY_PROVISIONING enabled, BL1_1 expects provisioning bundles to be preloaded into RSE SRAM.
+Preload encrypted_cm_provisioning_bundle_0.bin to offset 0x400 from the base of VM0, and encrypted_dm_provisioning_bundle_0.bin to the base of VM1.

 If TFM_DUMMY_PROVISIONING is disabled and provisioning is required, then BL1_1 will first wait for the TP mode to be set by a debugger (setting the tp_mode variable in the current stack frame is easiest).
 BL1_1 will then wait for provisioning bundles to be loaded to VM0 and VM1 in the same way as when TFM_DUMMY_PROVISIONING is enabled, except that it will not automatically perform the reset once each provisioning state is complete.
 For more details about provisioning flows, see RSE provisioning.